-Doubts cast on the molecular mechanism of 'read-through' drug PTC124/AtalurenJune 25th, 2013 in Medications /
+Doubts cast on the molecular mechanism of 'read-through' drug PTC124/AtalurenJune 25, 2013 in Medicine & Health / Medications

 A drug developed to treat genetic diseases such as Duchenne muscular dystrophy and cystic fibrosis may need a radical rethink.
 In a new study published on 25 June in the open access journal PLOS Biology, researchers question the mechanistic basis of the drug called PTC124 (also known as Ataluren), casting doubt as to whether it has the molecular effects that are claimed for it.
 This may have implications for its effectiveness in treating genetic diseases.